bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-07-28-newsletter.md

   addresses in excess of the limit will be ignored.
 It's possible to whitelist peers to allow them to exceed this limit, and any address announcements the node explicitly requests from its peers are also excluded from the limit.
-The limit is estimated to be about 40 times higher than the current rate at which a Bitcoin Core node announces addresses.
+The limit is estimated to be about four times higher than the current rate at which a Bitcoin Core node announces addresses.